hedongyan/awesome-causality-identification/README.md

 The identification process is very easy to understand.

 1. Create an ADMG which represent the data generation assumptions.
 The ADMG is DAG with hidden common cause.
-The three steps are add node names, add directed edges, and add bidirected edges to represent the hidden common causes.
+The three steps are add node names to represent variable name, add directed edges to represent dependency, and add bidirected edges to represent the hidden common causes.
 2. Create ObservationProbability to represent a distribution.
 3. Create InterventionQuery to represent a causal query.
 4. Create identification algorithms (such as ID, IDC) for the identification.